jalolk/portfolio/README.md

-# Portfolio Website using Astro, TailwindCSS, DaisyUI
+# Portfolio: Astro, TailwindCSS, DaisyUI

 This is a static portfolio website built using Astro, TypeScript, and TailwindCSS.
 It showcases personal projects, skills, and blog posts using markdown files.